BOTULINUM TOXIN (BOTOX) INJECTIONS IN GENEVA

 • Pregnancy and breastfeeding.

-• Neuromuscular or neurological pathologies, such as myasthenia gravis.
+• Neuromuscular or neurological diseases, such as myasthenia.

-• Known allergy to botulinum toxin type A or egg (some brands contain albumin).
+• Known allergy to type A botulinum toxin or to egg (some brands contain albumin).

-• An infection or sore at the injection site.
+• An infection or wound at the injection site.

-• Combination with aminoside antibiotics is not recommended, as they increase the effect of the toxin.
+• The combination with antibiotics from the aminoglycoside class is not recommended, as they increase the effect of the toxin.

 Side effects last between one and seven days.